Youssefkabbir/Customer_Churn_Analysis/README.md

 </p>
 In the second phase of this project, a **machine learning model** will be developed to predict customer churn.
 This will involve:

-1. **Data Preprocessing:** Handling missing values, encoding categorical variables, and feature scaling.
+1. **Data Preprocessing:**  encoding categorical variables, and feature scaling.
 2. **Exploratory Data Analysis (EDA):** Understanding data distributions, feature importance, and correlations.
-3. **Model Selection:** Testing multiple models such as Logistic Regression, Random Forest, and XGBoost.
+3. **Model Selection:** Testing multiple models such as Logistic Regression, Random Forest.
 4. **Model Evaluation:** Using accuracy, precision, recall, and F1-score to evaluate performance.
 5. **Deployment:** Deploying the predictive model for real-time churn prediction.